bhagwat-rahul/cool-stuff/notes/ZeroToAsic.md

 eg. when you press a button the signal kind of bounces a few times between 0 and 1, so just sample a few times before flipping the count.

-2 types of logic:- combinatorial and sequential. hardware by default is combinatorial (will compute things instantly in a 'stateless' way). sequential logic is when you need to hold things in memory / need some state. sequential logic is implemented using combinatorial hw with flip flops to store temporary things.
+2 types of logic:- combinational and sequential. hardware by default is combinational (will compute things instantly in a 'stateless' way). sequential logic is when you need to hold things in memory / need some state. sequential logic is implemented using combinational hw with flip flops to store temporary things.

 In verilog we use <= to assign a value to a var (usually read from right to left) using '=' results in a blocking op which can be unpredictable, therefore <= is used which is non blocking.